 All Fishing Vessels Should be Equipped with Seaworthy Life Rafts, Current EPIRBS, and Properly Maintained Survival Suits.
-Stacey & Jacobsen, LLP - Maritime Lawyers Experienced in Fishing Vessel Sinking Cases.
+Stacey & Jacobsen, PLLC - Maritime Lawyers Experienced in Fishing Vessel Sinking Cases.

 Working as a commercial fisherman is one of the most dangerous jobs in the world.
 Each vessel must be prepared, trained, and equipped for an emergency should disaster suddenly strike their vessel.
 All fishing vessels should be equipped with seaworthy life rafts, current EPIRBS, and properly maintained survival suits.
 The crew of the vessel should regularly train in abandon ship drills, including donning of survival suits, how to launch the life rafts, and location of the vessel’s EPIRB.
 The crew must be trained and able to issue a May Day and give the Coast Guard the proper location of their vessel.
 Investigations into the sinkings of fishing vessels in Alaska have proven that training, drills, and state-of-the-art survival equipment can, and does, save lives.
 Safety isn’t an option aboard a fishing vessel – it is a mandatory obligation.

 When activated, an EPIRB sends an electronic single to a satellite that is then relayed to the Coast Guard.
 The coordinates of the EPIRB and the identity of the ship is contained in the signal.
 Depending upon weather conditions, this allows the Coast Guard to narrow the search for a ship in distress or that has sunk.
 Survival suits permit crewmen to survive for many hours in otherwise deadly, freezing waters.
 If crewmen can don survival suits and get into their life rafts, their odds of surviving a fishing vessel sinking are greatly increased.